Resources - Blog

-Amazon product variations — also commonly referred to as parent-child relationships in the e-commerce industry — are sets of products that are related to each other.
-These products can have a difficult barrier to entry on Amazon if you are not familiar with Amazon’s specific policies, which we will aim to debunk in this article.
+Amazon product variations — which are also commonly referred to as parent-child relationships in the e-commerce industry — are sets of products that are related to each other.
+These products can have a difficult barrier to entry on Amazon if you are not familiar with Amazon’s specific policies for them, which we will aim to debunk in this article.

 A successful variation relationship listing will allow shoppers to compare and choose products based on different product attributes, such as color, size, or other traits, from the available options, all on one single product listing.